benwiz/audiovisual/README.md

 - Create a prototype for The Revialists using Gimp

 - The line shape is missing two points
-- Figure out how to make background transparent, default is black when exported as PNG
 - Download as svg... maybe look into how canvas-sketch exports large PNGs

 - Configs